Tonye Princewill: Entertainment

+He is also the executive producer of the film '77 which comes ten years after breaking new ground with "76" a military thriller, the acclaimed team behind the film returns to the international spotlight with the world premiere of "77:

 Politics

 Princewill's political career started when he was nominated as the gubernatorial candidate of the Action Congress for the governorship of Rivers State in 2007.
 He was supported by the then former Vice-President of Nigeria and the AC Presidential candidate in 2007 elections, Atiku Abubakar and former Governor of Lagos and National Leader of ACN, Asiwaju Bola Tinubu.
-Tonye Princewill's campaign attracted significant grassroots support.
+Princewill's campaign attracted significant grassroots support.
 He lost the election under contested circumstances to the People's Democratic Party's (PDP) candidate, Celestine Omehia.

-Tonye Princewill launched a legal challenge against the newly elected governor shortly after the election results were released.
+Princewill launched a legal challenge against the newly elected governor shortly after the election results were released.
 He offered evidence to prove to the electoral tribunal that the election was rigged.
 In a newspaper interview, he alleged that Celestine Omehia offered him a Naira 1.5 billion (approximately USD 10 million) bribe to withdraw the case before the tribunal, which he rejected.

 Following a Supreme Court decision to replace Celestine Omehia with another People's Democratic Party candidate Rotimi Amaechi, he withdrew his case at the tribunal following a local party decision of the Action Congress in Rivers State, a move which drew criticism from some quarters.

 Tonye Princewill said in a report that "we took the decision at the time that the enemy of your enemy is your friend," indicating his opponents were Celestine Omehia and his 'godfather', Dr. Peter Odili, the former governor of Rivers State, when Rotimi Amaechi was installed by the court.
 He claimed that the decision to withdraw the case was made even easier because the same people who offered to give him 1.5 billion to withdraw his case, came back to offer him 1.5 billion and evidence of how they rigged the election against him to keep his case in court.
 This was hoping he would remove Amaechi.

-Tonye Princewill later led members of the opposition parties in Rivers State under the banner of the Forum of Organized Opposition Political Parties to form a unity government with Amaechi's administration.
+Princewill later led members of the opposition parties in Rivers State under the banner of the Forum of Organized Opposition Political Parties to form a unity government with Amaechi's administration.

 Tonye Princewill's support of the Amaechi's government received mixed reviews.
 Some viewed it with scepticism, while others saw it as necessary for the development and stability of Rivers State.
 His announcement in 2010 that he was returning to the People's Democratic Party was controversial and weakened opposition in the state.
 But he insisted that threats being issued by national officers in AC to hand the structure of the party to his opponents if he didn’t bring money from Amaechi were no longer tenable.
 He joined PDP, but took a back seat.